Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Rate-In: Adaptive Dropout at Inference

 \begin{itemize} \item Use \textbf{dimensionality reduction} to project activations to lower dimensions. \item Employ \textbf{non-parametric estimators} like k-nearest neighbors or kernel density estimators. \item Approximate MI using \textbf{simpler metrics} such as correlation or variance when appropriate. \end{itemize}

 \paragraph{Optimization Strategy} Adjusting dropout rates can be formulated as an optimization problem.
-Simple strategies like gradient descent or rule-based adjustments (e.g., fixed step sizes) can be used to reach the desired information loss threshold.
+Simple strategies like gradient descent or rule-based updates (e.g., fixed step sizes) can achieve the target information loss threshold.